Steyr M: Fourth-generation models

 In 2019 Steyr introduced the A2 MF series in 9×19mm Parabellum in three form factors: the Large size L9-A2 MF, Medium M9-A2 MF and Compact C9-A2 MF.

 The "S" models were not continued in the fourth generation.
+The "MF" in the designations stands for "Modular Frame".

+The 'fourth generation' A2 MF series have a (serialized) chassis/trigger pack, making them not backwards compatible to previous series.

+In 1999, Wilhelm Bubits and Friedrich Aigner, the designers of the original Steyr M, filed the first ever patent for a modular handgun.
+However it was not until the fourth generation models where Steyr offered a fully removable serialized firing control unit.
+Yet, this part cannot be placed into other frames, as the frame itself is also serialized and Steyr does not offer different grip frame modules for this purpose.

+In addition to the modular design, the most notable change on the fourth generation design is the revised grip frame, which features a full-length STANAG 2324 Picatinny rail on all models, as well as a squared trigger guard, flared magazine well and a lengthened beaver tail.

+The grip was redesigned to be more ergonomic, removing the finger rest on the front strap, incorporating more aggressive surface texturing and allowing users to change the grip size with interchangeable back-straps and side grip inlay panels.

+The slide layout is different from previous models, has different font and all models come with front cocking serrations.

+Internally, the design is largely the same, but the ejector was modified to counteract erratic spent cartridge case ejection.
+The magazines were modified with new, longer baseplates and orange followers.

+These new magazines will not work on older models without a baseplate change, but all older magazines are fully interchangeable with the fourth generation models.

-The "MF" in the designations stands for Modular Frame.
-The 'fourth generation' A2 MF series have a (serialized) removable chassis/trigger pack, making them not backwards compatible to previous series.
-The revised grip frame features a full-length STANAG 2324 Picatinny rail, more aggressive surface texturing, a lengthened beaver tail and is adjustable to user preferences with different sized back-straps and side grip inlay panels.
-The conspicuous finger support protrusion on the upper half of the grip is omitted and the grip has a flared magazine well.
-The magazines were modified and feature orange followers.
-The ejector was modified to counteract erratic spent cartridge case ejection.
-Dimensionally the A2 MF series are somewhat longer and wider than the preceding A1 series and can be ordered with an olive drab grip frame.
+Dimensionally, the A2 MF series are somewhat longer and wider than the preceding A1 series and can be ordered with an olive drab grip frame.